 Logistics warehouses are where goods are placed while awaiting sale and provide a buffer between the customer and the supplier, regardless of whether consumer products or industrial input goods are concerned.
 Their equipment also differs, from pallet racks to full automation, often with universal systems suited to a number of different products.
 Operations at a logistics warehouse are normally conducted by a single tenant or a small number of tenants, who may be a producer, wholesaler, importer or a third-party operator.

-Martin & Servera, Oriola and Boozt are examples of companies with operations in Catena's logistic warehouses.
+Martin & Servera, Oriola, and Boozt are examples of companies operating in Catena's logistics warehouses.

 Our specialization in logistics properties allows us to build invaluable expertise and take broad and long-term responsibility, from new construction to customer-focused daily management.
 We welcome you to get in touch with us to learn more.